Open Access Publishing

 - to deposit post-print/pre-print to Boloka (Read relevant funder's, publisher's and journal Open Access policies).

-- SPARC Author Addendum - a legal instrument that modifies the publisher's agreement and allows you to keep key rights to your article.
+- SPARC Author Addendum - a legal instrument that modifies the publisher's agreement and allows you to keep fundamental rights to your article.

 - Creative commons - apply for a creative commons licence to share information online.